-1. Introduction
+1 Introduction

 Large differences in cognitive abilities between U.S. race/ethnic groups, e.g., Blacks, Whites, and Hispanics, are beyond dispute (Murray, 2021).
-Jensen (1998) proposed that the magnitude of the racial differences in IQ, at least between Black and White Americans, as well as differences in cognitive-related socio-economic outcomes are a function of the g-loadings (i.e., the correlation between the tests or outcomes and the general factor of intelligence) of the respective cognitive tests and outcomes, making the g factor an essential element in the study of socio-economic inequalities.
-More specifically, Jensen (1998) proposed that race/ethnic group differences on cognitive tests are largely due to latent differences in general mental ability.
+Jensen (1998, ch.
+14) proposed that the magnitude of the racial differences in IQ, at least between Black and White Americans, as well as differences in cognitive-related socio-economic outcomes are a function of the g-loadings (i.e., the correlation between the tests or outcomes and the general factor of intelligence) of the respective cognitive tests and outcomes, making the g factor an essential element in the study of socio-economic inequalities.
+More specifically, Jensen (1985) proposed that race/ethnic group differences on cognitive tests are largely due to latent differences in general mental ability.
 This is known as Spearman's hypothesis (SH) which exists in two forms: the strong and the weak form, the latter of which was endorsed by Jensen.
-The strong form affirms that the differences are solely due to differences in g.
-The alternative contra hypothesis states that group differences reside entirely or mainly in the tests' group or broad factors and/or test specificity and that g differences contribute little or nothing to the overall ones.
+The strong form affirms that the differences are solely due to g factor differences while the weak form affirms that the differences are solely due to g factor show the states that group differences reside entirely or mainly in the tests' group or broad factors and/or test specificity and that g differences contribute little or nothing to the overall ones.

 Unfortunately, Spearman's Hypothesis is not always well understood.
 Several researchers (e.g., Van der Sluis et al., 2006, 2008) misconstrued SH by interpreting a small g difference between groups as a rejection of SH.
 As Jensen (1998) mentioned, all tests measure g to some extent, some better than others.
 If the group differences in observed total IQ scores are small, as in the case of gender groups, one should not expect large g differences.
-The test of Spearman's g is about finding the proportion in the patterns of subtest score differences that is due to the general factor relative to specific factors.
+The test of Spearman's g is about finding the proportion in the patterns of subtest score differences that is due to the general factor relative to non-g (e.g., specific) factors.
 Tests which better measure g would exhibit greater group differences.
-This is for answering this question that Jensen (1998) devised the Method of Correlated Vectors (MCV) to find out how much g explains the variation in subtest differences between groups.
+To answer this question, Jensen (1998) devised the Method of Correlated Vectors (MCV) to evaluate the magnitude of the subtest group differences that is due to g.